shimohq/ioredis-tree/README.md

         +-----+
 ```

-Notice that if the node to be inserted is already belong an other node, it will be removed from the former parent before being inserted to the new parent:
+Notice that if the node to be inserted is already belong to an other node, it will be removed from the former parent before being inserted to the new parent:

 ```javascript
 redis.tinsert('mytree', '2', '5');